emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 = Top WordPress CSV Importer Features =

-Easily manage bulk imports and migrate thousands of records in minutes with the plugin’s powerful capabilities.
-Create or prepare CSV files using tools like Google Sheets or Excel, and enjoy seamless importing with the intuitive drag and drop field-mapping feature.
-The plugin supports **Advanced Custom Fields (ACF)** in this free version, however, with limited field compatibility, including **Basic fields**, **Choices**, and **JQuery fields**, making it ideal for handling custom data.
+Easily handle bulk imports and migrate thousands of records in minutes with the plugin’s powerful tools.
+The free version also includes supports for **Advanced Custom Fields (ACF)**, however, with limited field compatibility, including **Basic fields**, **Choices**, and **JQuery fields**, making it simple to manage and import custom data.

+= WordPress CSV Import Features =

+Prepare your CSV files in Google Sheets, Excel, or any text or spreadsheet editor, then import them using the intuitive drag-and-drop field mapping feature.
+Quickly import data from any CSV file into WordPress.
+Map your file’s fields to WordPress fields in a few clicks and import content, media, taxonomies, and custom post types without hassle.

 = WordPress XML Import Features =